collaide/repository-manager/README.md

 #Return true if the repository is nil (he as all authorisations on his own rep)
 def get_authorisations(repository=nil)
 ```

+#### Share permissions

+You can manage the permission of an instance in a share.
+The owner of the share has all the permissions.
+The permissions are:
+- can_add_to_share(share) : you can add a new instance in this share.
+- can_remove_to_share(share) : you can remove an instance from this share.

+To check if the instance can add or remove an instance in the share, just write : `group.can_add_to_share(share)`.

+Like with the repository authorisations, you can get the share authorisations with : `object.get_share_authorisations(share)`.
+It return true if object has all the authorisations, return an array if it has custum authorisations and false if it has no authorisation.

 ## TODO